RaithSphere/VR-Stuff/README.md

 * Pip
 * SimpleWebSocketServer
 * pexpect
-* BleakClient - Windows Only
+* bleak - Windows Only
 * asyncio - Windows Only

 ## Instructions